david-risney/OpenIn/readme.md

 ## Setup

 1. Install the extension from your browser's extension store.
-2. Open the options page by right-clicking the extension icon in the toolbar and selecting `Options`.
+2. This will open the options page and let you set your local paths:
-   - If you only plan to use the extension with a single project, you can set the `Default Local Path` to the root folder of your project, and press `Save`.
+   - If you only plan to use the extension with a single project, you can set the `Default Local Path` to the root folder of your project.
 This will be used as the base folder for all file mappings.
    - If you have multiple projects, you can add a new mapping for each project.
 You can either do this manually by pressing the `Add Project` button for each project or you can open tabs to the different projects you want to map and then press the `Auto Add Projects From Tabs` button.
 In either case, you need to set the `Local File Path` for each project listing.
-3. Press the `Save` button to save your changes to the options.
-4. Reload any tab you want to use the extension with that was open before installing the extension.
+3. Reload any tab you want to use the extension with that was open before installing the extension.

 ## Usage